Jklein64/QuILTER/README.md

 | :-------------------------------: | :---------------------------------: | :--------------------------------: |
 |         `car-kids` image          |          before feathering          |       feathered (0.186 sec)        |

-The name "QuILTER" is both a portmanteau of the project's subtitle and an allusion to quills, which are made with feathers.
+"QuILTER" is both a portmanteau of the project's subtitle and an allusion to quills, which are made with feathers.

 # Usage

-Until I feel like figuring out how to put this project on PyPI, you can either install the package through the `.tar.gz` file in this repository's Packages section, or clone the repo, create a [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) environment using `conda env create -f environment.yml`, and build the project using `flit build`, which will create the same `.tar.gz` file in the `dist/` folder.
+Until I feel like figuring out how to put this project on PyPI, you can either install the package through the `.tar.gz` file in [this repository's Releases section](https://github.com/Jklein64/QuILTER/releases), or clone the repo, create a [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) environment using `conda env create -f environment.yml`, and build the project using `flit build`, which will create the same `.tar.gz` file in the `dist/` folder.

 Once installed, access the CLI help with `quilter -h` or import the `feather_segments()` function from the `quilter` package.